 A safety plan is made up of steps you can take to protect yourself and your children.
 Having a safety plan means you know how to get help if your partner is abusing you.

 It's a good idea to ask a friend, advocate, or victim service worker to help you make a safety plan.
-See our fact sheet Safety Planning for detailed information on how to make a safety plan.
+See Live Safe, End Abuse for how to make a safety plan.

 You may feel ashamed, afraid, and alone.
 Abuse in relationships is not a private family matter.
 You can get help for yourself and your children, whether you want to stay in the relationship or leave.
 Support services and trained people can help you wherever you live in BC.